ibm-cloud-docs/vmwaresolutions/services/veeam_considerations.md

 ## Technical specifications for Veeam 9.5u4b
 {: #veeam_considerations-specs}

-The current Veeam version that is installed is Veeam 11.
+The current Veeam version that is installed is Veeam Backup and Replication 12.
 The documentation about Veeam 9.5u4b is included for your information if you are using Veeam 9.5u4b.
 {: note}

 The following components are in the Veeam 9.5u4b service: